Edition for Web Developers — Last Updated 3 June 2023

 attribute is ignored.

-Invoke WebDriver BiDi user prompt closed with document's relevant global object and true if unloadPromptCanceled is false or false otherwise.
+Invoke WebDriver BiDi user prompt closed with document's relevant global object, "beforeunload

-Decrease the document's unload counter by 1.
+Decrease document's unload counter by 1.

 Set navigable's active session history entry's document state's reload pending to true.